-It’s an incredibly exciting time to be in the endpoint security market and particularly as a next-generation provider.
+It’s an incredibly exciting time to be in the endpoint solutions market and particularly as a next-generation provider.
 There is so much opportunity to help protect businesses in every industry and every size.
 And we have so much potential to be innovative, agile and adapt to the market’s evolving needs.
 Coming out of RSA 2017, I’ve never been more confident in CounterTack’s position in the market, and the direction we’re headed with innovation and technology.

-The Market Shift to Platform
+The Market Shift to Endpoint Security Platform

 Here’s what we’re seeing: Enterprises do not want to have all kinds of agents on their endpoints.
 Instead they want consolidation.
 They know they need prevention.
 And detection.
 And response.
 But they want them all in one single agent.
 Customers today are bogged down by all the different solutions that solve one piece of the puzzle.
 IT teams and SOC managers are looking for a robust solution coupled with simplicity and efficiency.